static-archives/Hyperion-Disabler/README.md

-# Hyperion-Disabler
+# The Hyperion Disabler
-A complete "full-fledged" bypass for hyperion I wrote because I was bored :p
+A complete "full-fledged" bypass for hyperion that I wrote because I was bored :p